by: Thomas Young

 Online Conversions and Sales Revenues

 Getting an online conversion is a big accomplishment.
-It says a lot about your website’s content, usability, branding and your web marketing efforts in general.
+It says a lot about your website’s content, usability, branding and your strategic digital marketing efforts in general.
 People don’t convert unless there is real intent, and even the best websites only convert a small fraction of website visitors.
 However, getting the conversion is only the starting point to increasing sales revenues.
 More has to happen for online conversions to grow sales over the long-term.
 The key objective is for an online conversion to be the first step toward a sale or an ongoing customer relationship through a well-established stay-in-touch program.

 Stay-in-touch programs are the methods used by your company to remain in contact with your target market, sales prospects, loyal followers of your content, and customers.
 These programs come in many forms and will be reviewed in more detail later in this chapter.